ironroggers/task-manager-frontend/README.md

 # Task Manager App

 A modern, feature-rich task management application built with React Native and Expo.
 This app helps users organize their daily tasks with an intuitive interface and powerful features.
+### Note : Authentication code is expired after 1 hour of ideal time.

 ## Features